Submit your email to push it up the queue

 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Del Monte Foods reported total carbon emissions of approximately 1,885,486,000 kg CO2e.
-This figure includes Scope 1 emissions of about 55,237,000 kg CO2e, Scope 2 emissions of around 26,914,000 kg CO2e, and a significant majority from Scope 3 emissions, which totalled approximately 1,803,335,000 kg CO2e.
-Del Monte Foods has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by FY2050.
-The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 42% by FY2030, using FY2021 as the baseline.
-Additionally, it aims to cut Scope 3 emissions by 25% within the same timeframe.
-For the long term, Del Monte Foods targets a 90% reduction in both Scope 1 and 2 emissions and Scope 3 emissions by FY2050.
-The company is also committed to maintaining no deforestation across its primary deforestation-linked commodities, further enhancing its sustainability profile.
-These targets align with the Science Based Targets initiative (SBTi) and reflect Del Monte Foods' dedication to addressing climate change and reducing its carbon footprint in the food and beverage processing sector.
+In 2023, Del Monte Foods reported total greenhouse gas emissions of approximately 1,885,486,000 kg CO2e, which includes Scope 1 emissions of about 55,237,000 kg CO2e, Scope 2 emissions of around 26,914,000 kg CO2e, and a significant contribution from Scope 3 emissions at approximately 1,803,335,000 kg CO2e.
+The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by FY2050.
+Near-term targets include a 42% reduction in absolute Scope 1 and 2 emissions by FY2030, using FY2021 as the baseline.
+Additionally, Del Monte Foods aims to reduce absolute Scope 3 emissions by 25% within the same timeframe.
+For Scope 3 emissions specifically related to FLAG (Forest, Land, Agriculture, and Greenhouse Gas) sources, the target is a 30.3% reduction by FY2030.
+Long-term goals are equally ambitious, with a commitment to reduce absolute Scope 1 and 2 emissions by 90% and Scope 3 emissions by 90% by FY2050, again using FY2021 as the baseline.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainable practices, including maintaining no deforestation across its primary commodities.
+Del Monte Foods's climate strategy is supported by initiatives to protect forest ecosystems and engage local communities in reforestation efforts, contributing to their overall goal of carbon neutrality by 2050.

 Access structured emissions data, company-specific emission factors, and source documents